nathan-rice/radical/README.md

      */
     var setGreeting = radical.Action.create({
         initiator: function (action, newGreeting) {
-            /* Note that I am dispatching with action.name, a property that I never
+            /* Note that I am dispatching without an action type.
+The dispatch
-             * explicitly set.
-If no name is specified for an Action, a name is
-             * automatically assigned to it when it is mounted on a Namespace,
+             * method automatically adds a type property to the passed object
+             * with the Action's name property as a value.
+Actions that do not
+             * have an explicitly set name property have one automatically
-             * using a combination of the Namespace's name and the mount location
+             * generated via a combination of the containing Namespace's name
-             * of the Action.
+             * and the mount location for the action.
+             *
+             * Note: An Action's dispatch returns a reference to its parent
+             * Namespace, to enable fluent-style method chaining.
              */
-            this.getStore().dispatch({type: action.name, greeting: newGreeting});
-            return this;
+            return action.dispatch({greeting: newGreeting});
         }
     })

     // For this action I'll specify the reducer manually. var setTarget = radical.Action.create({
         initiator: function (action, newTarget) {
-            this.getStore().dispatch({type: action.name, target: newTarget});
-            return this;
+            return action.dispatch({target: newTarget});
         },
         /* Note that you can directly mutate the passed state, since radical
          * passes each reducer a shallow copy of the parent Namespace's state.
 Thus